preloader

 Do not interrupt the execution of the script for now.

-As the QA Pub/Sub access is secured, we will first have to manage a Secret in Microcks to hold these informations.
-Within Microcks console, first go to the Administration section and the Secrets tab.
+As the QA Pub/Sub access is secured, we will first have to manage a Secret in Microcks to hold this information.
+Within the Microcks console, first go to the Administration section and the Secrets tab.

 Administration and Secrets will only be available to people having the administrator role assigned.
 Please check this documentation for details.

-The screenshot below illustrates the creation of such a secret for your QA PubSub Service Account with username, and credentials.
+The screenshot below illustrates how to create a secret for your QA PubSub Service Account with a username and credentials.

 image

-Once saved we can go create a New Test within Microcks web console.
+Once saved, we can go create a New Test within the Microcks web console.
 Use the following elements in the Test form:

 • Test Endpoint: googlepubsub://my-qa-gcp-project-347223/user-signups that is referencing the Google Pub/Sub service and topic endpoint,